 Series 4: Advanced C

 With pointers and memory under your belt, you're ready for C's advanced features: structs, file I/O, function pointers, void pointers, and linked lists.
-This is where C starts to feel powerful — you'll build generic data structures from scratch.
+This is where C starts to feel like a real systems language — you'll build generic data structures from scratch.

 Lessons